 Women’s safari clothing can be a mystery to any first timer in Africa.
 An African safari will be one of the greatest highlights of your life.
 However, any great safari can be spoiled with the wrong clothes, so it’s important to come prepared for safari.

-Choosing Women’s Safari Clothing
+Choosing Women’s Safari Clothing • My Tips

 - I love greens, beige, and khaki just as much as the next wannabe Merryl Streep in Out of Africa.
 However, the truth of the matter is you will spend a lot of time in a car while on game drives in Africa.
 Wearing these colors help you blend in and don’t bake your body under the hot African sun, but in the end colors don’t matter.